 On a more practical note, if you want to stick with MBR partitioning and ever need to repartition the drive, your only choice is to use Windows XP for the task.
 Windows 7 and Vista both require the drive to be converted to GPT in order to create partitions totaling anything more than 2TB, no matter what the sector size is.
 This is a Windows limitation and applies to all >2TB drives from any manufacturer.
-I’m unsure off the top of my head if Mac or Linux share the same problem problem or not.
+I’m unsure off the top of my head if Mac or Linux share the same problem or not.
 If you’re only ever going to use the drive under Windows 7 or Vista, don’t fret too much and just stick with GPT.

-Out of the box, the GoFlex Desk 4TB comes formatted as Microsoft NTFS, what I consider to be the one of the most portable formats since it can be accessed by Windows, Mac and Linux machines alike.
+Out of the box, the GoFlex Desk 4TB comes formatted as Microsoft NTFS, which I consider to be one of the most portable formats since it can be accessed by Windows, Mac, and Linux machines alike.
 That said, Mac users have always had a small problem with NTFS in that they could never write to it without installing 3rd party software.
 Seagate bundles a copy of Paragon Software’s NTFS for Mac driver to address this, a rather nice touch that should minimize user involvement and keep performance on-par with Apple’s own HFS+ formatting.

 Of course, NTFS becomes a moot point if you plan on doing backups with Apple’s Time Machine, in which case you really have no choice but to reformat the drive as HFS+.
 And just because I know some readers are already thinking about it, no, avoid the temptation to use FAT32.
 FAT32 doesn’t support volumes greater than 2TB, nor does it support files over 4GB.
-Stick to NTFS, exFAT or HFS+ if you can.
+Stick to NTFS, exFAT, or HFS+ if you can.

 Another area Macs have been behind their Windows counterparts is support for USB 3.0, or rather the complete lack thereof.
 Unless you have an expensive Mac Pro with an aftermarket USB 3.0 card installed, you’re limited to USB 2.0’s frustratingly slow speeds around the 30MB/s mark.
 Yuck.
 But there is still some room for hope.
 If you happen to have a FireWire port on your Mac, I highly recommend picking up the GoFlex FireWire 800 Desktop Adapter (STAE105) for $40.
 It’s designed for the older 2010 GoFlex models but will work with the 2011 ones as well, and should offer a significant boost over USB 2.0’s performance.

-Seagate includes their usual Dashboard software on the drive, living in the Windows Notification Area and serving as a launchpoint for Memeo software along with drive configuration settings.
+Seagate includes their usual Dashboard software on the drive, living in the Windows Notification Area and serving as a launch point for Memeo software along with drive configuration settings.
 This includes adjusting the sleep delay from 3 minutes to five hours or disabling it entirely, as well as disabling the LED status lights or performing a simplistic health check of the drive.

-Also bundled with the drive is a free copy of Memeo Instant Backup, a simple backup utility that’s main draw is the ability to constantly monitor files for changes and back them up immediately rather than on a set schedule.
-Instant Backup features 256-bit AES encryption as an advanced option, and should fit the needs of most users.
+Also bundled with the drive is a free copy of Memeo Instant Backup, a simple backup utility that’s the main draw is the ability to constantly monitor files for changes and back them up immediately rather than on a set schedule.
+Instant Backup features 256-bit AES encryption as an advanced option and should fit the needs of most users.

 Power users on the other hand may find the lack of control over versioning, setting file exclusions, or backing up virtual hard drive files to be a cause for frustration.
 In this case, I’d recommend looking at alternatives such as Windows 7’s free Backup utility, Acronis TrueImage, or the $50 Memeo Premium Backup.
 It should also be noted that Instant Backup is unable to create system images or access anything within the Windows or Program Files folders, so it’s best left for backing up personal files in case of accidental deletion or recovering from hard drive failures.
 Don’t count on it to save you from malware infections.